GabeScott/standard-works-vault/General Conference/1987 October - Follow the Brethren.md

 Brothers and sisters, there is great safety in having a love for the Brethren.
 As we traveled through the night, I remembered an experience that had come to me in this tabernacle some years ago.
 It was, I believe, the last time that President Joseph Fielding Smith spoke in a general priesthood meeting.
 He said:

 “Now, brethren, I think there is one thing which we should have exceedingly clear in our minds.
-Neither the President of the Church, nor the First Presidency, nor the united voice of the First Presidency and the Twelve will ever lead the Saints astray or send forth counsel to the world that is contrary to the mind and will of the Lord” (Ensign, July 1972, p.
+Neither the President of the Church, nor the First Presidency, nor the united voice of the First Presidency and the Twelve will ever lead the Saints astray or send forth counsel to the world that is contrary to the mind and will of the Lord” (in Conference Report, Apr.
+1972, p.
+99; or *Ensign,* July 1972, p.
 88).

 When President Smith made that statement, the Spirit bore witness to me that it was true.
 That same Spirit bears witness anew today.

 President Spencer W. Kimball told the experience of a man who “rebelled against the call of Brigham Young to go to southern valleys, saying: ‘Nobody is going to tell me where to go and what to do!’
 Through his personal rebellion, he took his entire family out of the Church.
 How little he retarded the colonization program!
 The valleys were settled in spite of him.
 How little his disaffection injured the Church!
 It has grown steadily without him.
-But how he has suffered in his eternal progression!
+But how *he* has suffered in *his* eternal progression!
 In contrast, there were many who pulled up stakes, moved to new worlds, and reared families of faith and devotion” (in Conference Report, Apr.
 1955, p.
 94).

 What can we do to help develop a love for the prophets, seers, and revelators?
 Permit me to make three suggestions.

 First, read the scriptures, especially the Book of Mormon.
-Speaking of the scriptures, the Prophet Joseph Smith said, “He who reads it oftenest will like it best, and he who is acquainted with it, will know the hand wherever he can see it” (History of the Church, 2:14).
+Speaking of the scriptures, the Prophet Joseph Smith said, “He who reads it oftenest will like it best, and he who is acquainted with it, will know the hand wherever he can see it” (*History of the Church,* 2:14).

 Let us read the scriptures, and we “will know the hand.”